In order to send and receive messages from a node, we need to create case classes that contain the fields which we need to send or receive.

 updateZIO

 This is a high level api built on top of other apis.
 It takes a key, a function that takes the current value and returns a ZIO that returns a new value.
 It reads the current value of the key, applies the ZIO and writes the new value against the key.
 If the value has changed in the meantime, it applies the function again and keeps trying until the value does not change.
 This is very similar to update but the function can be a ZIO which can do some async operations.
-When retries happen, the ZIO is retried as well, so side effects should be avoided in this function.

 Because all these apis are built on top of ask api, they can return AskError which you may need to handle.
 According to maelstrom documentation, they can return KeyDoesNotExist or PreconditionFailed error codes.